jeffreysorgen/golf-club-sensors/activity.md

 So what am I looking for, anyway?
 (I'm exhausted.)

 I think all I'm actually looking for is a real-time 3d representation connecting all the data points of the golf swing.
 The ML can figure out all the other stuff on its own when I send it in the right direction.
+- **is FFT useful here?** is this going to be like converting audio spectrograms?
 #
 #
 #